DisnakeDev/disnake/docs/api.rst

     .. attribute:: guild_timeout

-        The datetime when the time out expires, if any.
+        The datetime when the timeout expires, if any.

         :type: :class:`datetime.datetime`